Consumers Say Bose Headphones Spy on Listeners

 CHICAGO (CN) – A class claims in federal court that headphone and speaker giant Bose Corporation has been spying on its customers’ listening preferences through its mobile app Bose Connect.

-The company encourages its customers to download the app to use in connection with its wireless headphones and speakers, and some functions of the products can only be accessed through the app, according to a class-action lawsuit filed Tuesday in Chicago federal court.
+The company encourages its customers to download the app to use in connection with its wireless headphones and speakers, and some functions of the products can only be accessed through the app, according to a federal class action filed Tuesday in Chicago.

 Lead plaintiff Kyle Zak says he also registered his $350 Bose headphones with his personal information.